mathiasdelhaye/stat545demo/README.md

 This is a change that is made on my computer, not on GitHub

 Again more changes.
-Blah blah blah, what's up Scooby-Doo
+C'est l'heure du Duel